 Our scalp and hair, just like our skin, accumulate dust and dirt everyday.
 It is therefore normal to wash it regularly to remove these build ups.
-Some people prefer to wash hair on a daily basis with a shampoo as it cleans up scalp and hair, stripping the sebum, the sweat build up, styling products that have been applied and dirt from hair.
+Some people prefer to wash hair on a daily basis with a shampoo as it cleans up scalp and hair, sweat build up, styling products and dirt.
 But the question now is, is it safe to apply shampoo everyday?
 Will washing your hair every day cause hair loss?
 Well, let’s find out.

 Let’s start by looking at the basic ingredients of a shampoo.